afrut/learn-gcp/notes.md

 ## Transformation

 ### Dataproc
+- The number of master nodes cannot be changed once a cluster has been created.
+The cluster will have to be re-created.
 - `FetchFailedException` is an error that occurs when shuffle data is lost, likely due to a node being decommissioned.
 - When creating a cluster, `dataproc:dataproc.scheduler.max-concurrent-jobs` can be set to limit the number of concurrent jobs.
 - **HDFS** is the Hadoop Distributed File System.
 It's a file system whose data is stored in a cluster of machines.
 - Instead of using HDFS, use Cloud Storage for storing files, which allows data to be accessed even when the cluster is shut down.
+- Use **ephemeral** clusters where possible.
+It is recommended to configure a cluster for a specific type of job, spin up the cluster, run the job, and stop the cluster.
+This way, cluster configuration can be optimized for the specific job and users can save on costs by not having clusters with low usage.
 - Use no more than 30% of preemptible VMs for secondary workers.
 - `roles/dataproc.editor` will provide permissions to stop clusters, initiate workflow templates, and other common user tasks.

 ### Dataflow
+- Based on the **Apache Beam** open-source project.
 - Because streaming data can be unbounded, a **window** is specified to bound data to be analyzed.
     - sliding (hopping): Every 5 minutes, compute the average in the last hour.
 Can overlap.
     - fixed (tumbling): Every hour, compute the average.
 Cannot overlap.
     - session: For the time that a user was active, compute the average.
 Start and end intervals depend on external events.
+- **Apache Beam** is analogous to this service.
+It implements and Apache Beam runner.
 - **Watermark** is a time after the end time of a window after which no more late-arriving data is accepted into the window's computation.
 - A **PCollection** represents key-value pair data in a distributed fashion.
 - A **side input** is an additional input that your `DoFn` can access each time it processes an element in the input PCollection.
 - A **custom window** is created using WindowFn functions to implement windows based on data-driven gaps.
 - **Flexors** or flexible resource scheduling reduces batch processing costs using scheduling techniques and pre-emptible VMs.
+- **--maxNumWorkers** is used to limit the resources used by a pipeline.
 - Metrics:
     - **job/system_lag** is the maximum duration that an item has been waiting in the pipeline.
     - **job/data_watermark_age** is the age of the most recent item that's been fully processed by the pipeline.